leedium/occ-instance-migrator/README.md

 This is still a work in process but has saved me quite some time *Web Content data is currently not supported and coming in a later OCC release.
 (Dec 2018)

+### 18D (18.6) Transfer issue
+There is an isssue with the --transferAll so if you are still on 18C Maintenance Pak (18.5.1) then this will still work for you.
+In conversation with the support team as to what the issue might be.

 1. This installation is tested and working in node version `8.11.1`